jodah30/esp_webserver_project/README.md

 The old Coffee machines from VBM are beautiful and makes amazing coffee.
 Unfortunately, the electronics and control are outdated.
 For challenging myself and learning new stuff, I decide to update the electronics.
 ![domobar](https://github.com/jodah30/esp_webserver_project/blob/main/pictures/$_59.JPG)

-Using microcontroller for precise temperature control on a 30years old Domobar Inox with useless feature like Wi-Fi, a webpage in the local network for monitoring and controlling
+Using microcontroller for precise temperature control on a 30 years old Domobar Inox with useless feature like Wi-Fi, a webpage in the local network for monitoring and controlling

 ## Hardware